 After Donovan’s home was damaged, she received an appraisal award by an umpire.
 However, her application for a permit to repair her roof was denied by the local government entity because the materials envisioned in the appraisal were no longer available for purchase.
 When the insured requested additional funds to complete the roof repair in compliance with the applicable building codes, the insurance company denied her claim.
 The insured then filed her breach of contract action.

 The court reasoned that the statute of limitation cannot be retroactively shortened unless there is clear evidence that this was the intent of the Legislature.
 The court found no evidence of such intent in the language of the statute or the legislative history.
 Based on this lack of unambiguous legislative intent, the appellate court reversed the trial court.
-The appellate court also rejected the Notice of Loss argument because the record did not establish that the insurance policy had a Notice of Loss provision.
+The appellate court also rejected the Notice of Loss argument.

 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].